Printer Problems – SAG

-- If the queue says jobs are “Ready” or “Printing” but the panel just says ‘Ready’ this is a problem. see answer in section below
+- If the queue says a job is “Ready” or “Printing” but the panel just says “Ready” this is a problem. see answer in section below

 - 49.XXX = Printer processor crash.
 Power the printer off, wait 30 seconds, and restart.
-Then cancel the first job.
+Then cancel the first job in the queue.
 See detailed section instructions below

 Messages show in the message section.
-Press the ‘Warning Error ‘icon to see the instructions to fix the errors
+Press the “Warning/Error” icon to see the instructions to fix any errors.

-Do This: Push the Pause/Cancel icon on the printer panel (the red X icon) and from there choose to Resume the printer
+Do This: Push the Pause/Cancel icon on the printer panel (the red X icon) and from there choose to Resume printing

 Problem: Patron says the printer is out of paper.
 The panel says “Tray _ is out of paper”